kaiyungtan/ImmoEliza-API/README.md

 ## Deployment on Heruko

+* Create web app using Flask as framework
 	* Create a virtual environment called myenv
 	* pip install all libraries flask / numpy etc
 	* pip freeze --local > requirements.txt to create list of libraries installed on myenv environment
 	* Create a flask app -- named app.py
 	* Add routes for api
 	* create layout template
 	* create Procfile -- web: gunicorn app:app
 	* pip install gunicorn and update requirements.txt
+* Commit code on github
-* To deploy heruko:
+* To deploy in heruko:
+	* create account in heroku
+	* link the github to heroku
+	* using terminal:
 		* heroku create
 		* git push heroku HEAD:master
 		* heroku ps:scale web=1
 		* heroku open
 * Deployment successful.

-* to test a new / live unseen data, an example of new immoweb were chosen:
+* To test a new unseen data, an example from immoweb is chosen:

 * https://www.immoweb.be/en/classified/apartment/for-sale/anderlecht/1070/9042073?searchId=5fb749cc3354c